JMDKC/jmdkc.github.io/_posts/2018-11-18-kubin-lenbachhaus.md

 The first couple of rooms of the exhibition are much the strongest.
 They deal with his pen-and-ink drawings, made between the end of the 19th century and 1904.

 Kubin’s story was that he was inspired to draw these scenes in visions, which were themselves inspired by the etchings of Max Klinger.
 He has a more famous precedent in Goya, who also painted from visions.
-And the German artist’s drawings had a powerful influence on later masters of the macabre.
+And the Austrian artist’s drawings had a powerful influence on later masters of the macabre.
 It’s impossible not to see a hint of Tim Burton’s *Nightmare Before Christmas* in his strange creatures and scenes.
 There are also murmurings of his Expressionist peers of *Die Brücke* up in Berlin.

 On show at the Lenbachhaus, Kubin's sick scenes include a pair of gravediggers, a *Sucking Creature* - an octopus digging its tentacles into a zombified woman’s head - the shadowy desert ritual of *Incantation*, and *A Tortured Man*, looking very much like Kubin himself, squatting naked and firing out a stupendous cable of shit, as a pair of thugs beat him around the head.